esamattis/lean-redux/README.md

 function to return that value, otherwise it would be interpreted as an update.
 Ex. `function() { return { a: 0 }; }`.

+Updates are always immutable.
+State is never mutated in place.

 The `updates` implementation is from [updeep](https://github.com/substantial/updeep).